Planning & Details

 schedule is a hike in the mornings, and a sauna in the afternoon or evenings.

-We often get 2 weeks of beautiful weather around Christmas and New Years.
+Often there are 2 weeks of beautiful weather around Christmas and New Years.
 May and June

 are also good times to visit because it is between the two seasons.
 The important thing